A Workflow Was Productive, but Too Fragile to Scale

 - and the zones where human judgment remains necessary.

-Without that distinction, organizations usually swing between two bad options:
+Without that distinction, organizations usually swing between two weak options:

 - over-rigidity that damages quality,